UCSFMemoryAndAging/macpie/doc/source/getting_started/install.rst

     $ .\env\Scripts\activate

-You can confirm you’re in the activated virtual environment by checking the location of your Python interpreter; it should point to the ``env`` directory.
+You can confirm you're in the activated virtual environment by checking the location of your Python interpreter; it should point to the ``env`` directory.

 On MacOS and Linux: